Elizabeth L. Silver

 Elizabeth L. Silver (born October 27, 1978) is an American writer, attorney, and creative writing teacher.
 She has published two novels with legal themes, The Execution of Noa P. Singleton (2013) and The Majority (2023), as well as a medical memoir, The Tincture of Time: A Memoir of (Medical) Uncertainty (2017).
+She lives in Los Angeles with her family.

 Life and career

-Born in New Orleans and raised in New Orleans and Dallas, Silver comes from a Jewish family and is the daughter of a surgeon.
+Born in New Orleans and raised in New Orleans and Dallas, Silver comes from a Jewish family, and her father worked as a surgeon.
+Her father and grandparents were Holocaust survivors; her grandmother was saved by Folke Bernadotte and her grandfather by Oscar Schindler.
 She attended Highland Park High School in Dallas and the University of Pennsylvania in Philadelphia, graduating in 2001 with a degree in English.
 After college, she taught English as a second language in Costa Rica and worked in book publishing in New York.
 She subsequently earned a master's degree in creative writing from the University of East Anglia in 2004.